-Practicum in Law, Public Safety, Corrections, and Security (PRACLPS1/PRACLPS2) Advanced CTE Course
+Practicum in Law, Public Safety, Corrections, and Security (PRACLPS1)★ Advanced CTE Course (Limited seating available)

-The practicum course is a paid or unpaid capstone experience for students participating in a coherent sequence of career and technical education courses in the Law, Public Safety, Corrections, and Security cluster.
+The practicum course is a paid or unpaid capstone experience for students participating in a coherent sequence of career and technical education courses in the Law and Public Service cluster.
 The Practicum is designed to give students supervised practical application of previously studied knowledge and skills.

 Practicum experience can occur in a variety of locations appropriate to the nature and level of experience.
 Students have the opportunity to earn the 911 dispatcher certification, the Cardio-Pulmonary Resuscitation (CPR) Certification and Automatic Emergency Defibrillator (AED), the Community Emergency Response Team (CERT) Certification, and First Aid Certification.